butitins/tennesseetask4/Scenario_E.md

 Here’s what you’ll need to do next:
 1. Complete the **pre-work project** (details are in your application portal).
-2. Submit your completed project by [insert deadline] through [insert submission method/link].
+2. Submit your completed project by December 20, 2024 through tncvargas.com.

 Class Schedule:
-- Start Date: [insert date]
+- Start Date: January 6, 2025
-- Meeting Days/Times: [insert days/times]
+- Meeting Days/Times: Mondays, 6:00 PM to 8:00 PM PST

 If you have any questions about the project or submission process, please don’t hesitate to reach out.
 We’re here to help every step of the way!